-If you have both type 2 diabetes and Alzheimer’s, treatment for your type 2 diabetes is important to stop the progression of Alzheimer’s.
-Metformin is an anti-diabetes drug that may also help treat symptoms of dementia.
+If you have both type 2 diabetes and Alzheimer’s, treatment for your type 2 diabetes is important to stop the progression of Alzheimer’s. is an anti-diabetes drug that help treat symptoms of dementia.

 Prescription medications are available to treat cognitive symptoms of Alzheimer’s and dementia.
 Cholinesterase inhibitors like donepezil (Aricept), galantamine (Razadyne), and rivastigmine (Exelon) can be prescribed to improve the way that your body’s cells communicate with one another.
 Memantine (Namenda) may slow the progression of Alzheimer’s disease.

 Other symptoms of Alzheimer’s and dementia, like mood swings and depression, may be treated with psychotropic drugs.
 Antidepressants and anti-anxiety medications are part of treatment in some cases.

 Type 3 diabetes is a way of describing Alzheimer’s that’s caused by insulin resistance.
 So your outlook will vary according to several factors, including your diabetes treatment.

 If you can treat your diabetes with diet, exercise, and medication, you may be able to slow the progression of Alzheimer’s or dementia.